-It’s the season for cozy mugs of hot cocoa, pumpkin pies, and other delectable desserts, all of which can benefit from a heaping spoonful of fluffy, cloud-like whipped cream.
+It’s the season for cozy mugs of hot cocoa, pumpkin pies, and other delectable desserts, all of which are made even better with a heaping spoonful of fluffy, cloud-like whipped cream.
 And not just any whipped cream, homemade whipped cream.
-If you’ve been using whipped cream out of a tub or can your whole life, please allow me to blow your mind.
-Homemade whipped cream requires only three ingredients, takes only 5 minutes, and is the smoothest, creamiest dream you’ve ever tasted.
+If you’ve been using pre-made whipped cream your whole life, you need to know how to make whipped cream at home.
+It’s too easy and too good not to.
+This homemade whipped cream recipe requires only three ingredients, takes minutes to make, and is the smoothest, creamiest dream you’ve ever tasted.
 Please promise me you’ll try it, at least once!

 Do I Need a Mixer to Make Homemade Whipped Cream?

 Homemade whipped cream can easily be made with nothing more than a bowl, a whisk, and about five minutes of intense tricep work.
 That being said, it’s a lot easier if you have a hand mixer or stand mixer.
 It takes me about five minutes to whisk heavy cream into whipped cream by hand, but only about two minutes to do it using a basic hand mixer.

 Homemade whipped cream is best when whipped fresh just before serving.
 Luckily, it’s so fast and easy to make that this is usually doable.
 If you can’t use it right away, you can refrigerate it for a day or so, but it will slowly deflate over that time.
 There are ways to stabilize homemade whipped cream and make it last longer, usually by adding additional ingredients.
 Here’s a great article from Food52 about ways to stabilize whipped cream.